 Stay ahead of the gameThese tax-advantaged savings accounts can help you eventually settle down in style.
 We offer several different options so you can pick the one that's right for you.
-Save up for retirement with one of our IRAs or get a head start on school expenses with a Coverdell ESA.
+Save up for retirement with an IRA or get a head start on school expenses with a Coverdell ESA.

 - Roth IRAs

 - Coverdell Education Savings Accounts

 Type Minimum Balance APY* 3 Year-IRA Savings Certificate (Traditional) $1,000 1.80% 2 Year-IRA Savings Certificate (Traditional) $1,000 1.60% 1 Year-IRA Savings Certificate (Traditional, Roth, Coverdell) $1,000 1.00% IRA Savings Account (Traditional, Roth, Coverdell) $0.01 0.20%

 *Annual Percentage Yield.
 Rates are subject to change without prior notice.
 Savings rates and terms effective August 1, 2019.
 Fees could reduce the earnings on the account.
 Penalty for early withdrawal of Savings and IRA Certificates.

 Yes!
 Moving funds from another qualifying plan to a PHFCU IRA is simple and may be processed as a transfer or rollover.
 Consult a tax adviser to help decide which is best for you.Yes.
 Here's some of the key features:

 Contributions to a Coverdell ESA are not deductible, but amounts deposited in the account grow tax free until distributed.

 - Terms available: 1 year (Roth, Coverdell, Traditional); 2, or 3 years (Traditional),

 - Dividends earned are tax-deferred